Server Side Rendering and Client Side Rendering

 - Full page loading takes time and reloads.

-- Bad choice for application with a lot of interactivity
+- Bad choice for an application with a lot of interactivity

-So, when to use Server side rendering.
-Use SSR, if your application is with complex UI with fewer interactions, or close to a static page and a less number of people use it.
+So, when to use Server-side rendering.
+Use SSR, if your application has with complex UI with fewer interactions or is close to a static page and a smaller number of people use it.

-Hope this introductory article on client side rendering and server side rendering, gave you a basic understanding.
-But a point to be made, developers use an amalgamation of both of this to achieve the behavior they desire.
-This gave raise to other rendering processes like pre-rendering, static side generation, isomorphic.
+Hope this introductory article on client-side rendering and server-side rendering, gave you a basic understanding.
+But a point to be made, developers use an amalgamation of both of these to achieve the behavior they desire.
+This gave rise to other rendering processes like pre-rendering, static site generation, and isomorphic.
 We will get into this later when we deep dive into the details of rendering in future articles.

 Resources and References: